ivanwritescode/trivia_quiz_app/web-app/README.md

 The `components` directory contains components that serve specific purposes within the application, providing a clear separation of concerns and encapsulating their functionality.

 The `pages` directory houses the primary components responsible for rendering the three main screens of the application: the Home page, Quiz page, and Results page.
 Each page component represents a distinct section of the application's user interface.

+The `store` directory holds state implementations such as reducers and actions

 The `styles` directory contains the SASS/SCSS preprocessor files, leveraging the SASS dependency.
 The use of SASS eliminates the need for manual compilation, allowing for more efficient and maintainable styling.